-It can be tough when buying food to evaluate the nutrient content.
+It can be difficult when buying food to evaluate the nutrient content.
 This article will help you to decode a nutrition label and understand what each line represents.

 Most labels will list nutrients per 100g in the nutrition panel.
 This makes it easy to see each nutrient as a percentage.
 Looking at the example shown here, we can see that fat makes up 2.8 grams of the 100 grams.
 This means that 100 grams of this food contains 2.8% fat.
 Within that 2.8% fat, 0.8 grams is listed as saturated fat.
 That means that 100 grams of this food will contain 0.8% saturated fat.